 As a member of the public, you may make representation, answer questions or give evidence in relation to any matter for which the Council has responsibility.
-Anyone wishing to use this facility should request to do so in writing to the Director of Governance by no later than midday one clear working day (that is not counting the day of the meeting or the day of delivery of the request) before the day of the meeting.
+Anyone wishing to use this facility should request to do so in writing to the Assistant Director Governance by no later than midday one clear working day (that is not counting the day of the meeting or the day of delivery of the request) before the day of the meeting.

 The request should set out the nature of any representations or evidence you wish to raise.
 The Chairman of the meeting will decide whether or not to permit you to address the meeting.
-The Chairman may refuse if the subject matter is considered irrelevant, vexatious, frivolous, repetitious, defamatory or is otherwise inappropriate.
+The Chairman may refuse if the subject matter is irrelevant, vexatious, frivolous, repetitious, defamatory, or is otherwise inappropriate.

-We would ask anyone who wishes to use large equipment to contact us in advance to seek further advice as these requests are subject to practical considerations and the constraints of our meeting rooms.
-Anyone wishing to do this will need to contact us with at least 24 hours notice.
+We would ask anyone who wishes to use large equipment to contact us in advance to seek further advice, as these requests are subject to practical considerations and the constraints of our meeting rooms.
+Anyone wishing to do this will need to contact us with at least 24 hours' notice.

 Other ways of getting involved